ISUgenomics/data_wrangling/merge_data/README.md

 * **[7] example usage with customized name of output file:**

 ```
-python3 merge_data.py -i input0.txt,input1.txt -c 0 -o my_merged_data.txt
+python3 merge_data.py -i input0.txt,input1.txt -c 0 -o my_merged_data
 ```

 *The example parses two column-like files (input_file and merge_file), where the common column has index = 0 in the first file, and index = 0 in the second file.
 The missing data will be replaced with the default error value = -9999.99.
-The merged results will be saved into the customized 'my_merged_data.txt' file.*
+The merged results will be saved into the customized 'my_merged_data' file.*

 * **[8] example usage with Excel format of output file:**